-- Severe aches in muscles and joints
+- Severe aches in your muscles and joints

-- Weakness or extreme fatigue
+- Weakness or severe fatigue

 - Warm, flushed skin and red, watery eyes